How to Keep Bats From Sneaking Into Your Home

 Though many bats favor trees, they can find their way into older homes, new homes in previously forested areas, and houses of any age with holes, cracks, and crevices.
 What’s more, they love hiding behind shutters and under porch roofs.
 The females tend to live together in large colonies, while the adult males live on their own, according to the New York State of Department of Health (NYSDOH).

-That company offers emergency 24-hour house calls, which can cost as much as $450 plus tax, but are worthwhile for peace of mind.
-After they locate the bat in a room or attic, they will capture and release it.
+That company offers emergency 24-hour house calls, which can be costly, but are worthwhile for peace of mind.
+After the professionals locate the bat in a room or attic, they will capture and release it.
 If it makes its way into into a wall, it may die or try to escape, possibly through its entry point.
 They seal any holes, look for signs of where the bat lived based on its black guano droppings, and build one-way doors for the bat to leave without being able to return.

 For continued prevention, they will monitor care for a year — or several — for several thousand dollars more.
 Your job is to be on the lookout so they never consider your home their home.